Arbor, Missouri

 Arbor is an unincorporated community in Cape Girardeau County, in the U.S. state of Missouri.
+It is located between Delta, Missouri and Advance, Missouri on Missouri Highway 25.

 History

 A post office called Arbor was established in 1884, and remained in operation until 1928.
 The community most likely was named for a brush arbor near the original town site.

 In 1925, Arbor had 83 inhabitants.